AlexSischin/KurdishDocClassifier/report/REPORT.md

 interpretation is irrelevant.

 Compare the following algorithms:

 - Softmax regression (SR)
 - Support Vector Machine (SVM)
 - Classification and Regression Trees (CART)
 - Random forest (RF)

 Use cross-validation to compare models and parameters.

+# Development

+We will use the dataset containing TF-IDF scores for each word.
+It has 13202 columns.
+First column is the target, other are features.
+We will not perform feature selection and engineering because it's out of the scope of this project.